-3. Off the Grid and Usable Almost Anywhere
+3. Solar is Off the Grid

-4. Plenty of Unique Applications
+4. Solar has Unique Applications

 Solar is unique in that it has a wide variety of applications, with more coming out every day.
 The micro-applications are fantastic!

 Solar can be used to power street lights, homes, cars, and even small electronic devices, such as your phone & outdoor solar lights.